Tomas-M/iotop/README.md

 to a hard drive while it is too slow and not ready yet, serving data for some other processes.

-Common practice is to use vmstat -x in order to find out which block device (hard drive) is slow, but such information is not always much helpful.
+Common practice is to use iostat -x in order to find out which block device (hard drive) is slow, but such information is not always much helpful.
 It could help you much more if you knew which process reads or writes the most data from your slow disk, so you could possibly renice